tkellogg/tkellogg.github.com/_posts/2024-06-26-politics-analysis.md

 Short answer: Yes, if it's in text.

 Large language models (LLMs) are extremely good at picking up on language artifacts like word choice or formal vs informal tone.
 In fact, they're trained expicitly to find subtle nuances.

-Think about people.
-Some people are better than others at identifying emotion from pure text.
+People are similar, to some extent.
+Some are better than others at identifying emotion from pure text.
-Other people are better at picking up on body language or tone of voice.
-Others are sensitive to highly contextual clues, like inside jokes or reading the subtext.
+Others are better at picking up on body language or tone of voice.
+Still others are sensitive to highly contextual clues, like inside jokes or reading the subtext.

 Most people can become better through practice and being exposed to it more.
 That's what these AI models are doing during training, they're being exposed to a gargantuan number of situations and learn to see patterns that might not be apparent to others.
 That's what all machine learning is: pattern matching.
+Learning patterns from lots of examples.

 ![](/images/emotion/emotion-sources.png)